 1

 Make the tangzhong.
-This is my secret technique for perfect cinnamon buns!
-It makes the dough so soft and gooey.
+This is my go-to technique for ultra-soft rolls.
+It pre-gelatinizes the flour, which helps the dough hold more moisture and stay soft for days!

 2